nicc777/flask-webservice-wsgi-python3-demo/README.md

 * WSGI
 * Python 3

+In addition, I would like to run the application in a virtual environment.

 Have a look further down below at the section for "Further Reading" of the resources I have consulted in order to arrive at this demo application.

-## Preparing the Apache Environment
+## Preparing the Environment

 I am not going to go over the installation of Linux.
 For the purpose of this guide, I have used Debian 8 (jessie) and I assume you have a running version which are patched.